Bleachers share joyous video for new single 'Stop Making This Hurt'

 Discussing the song’s chorus, Antonoff added: “The pandemic hit and I got the band in a room and we played like we may never play again.
 At that point it took on another meaning.
 Found myself banging at the door of the next phase of my life and to open brings up all the darkness from the past and what’s holding you back.”

-‘Take the Sadness Out of Saturday Night’ is due out on RCA Records on July 30, and is available to pre-order here.
+‘Take The Sadness Out Of Saturday Night’ is due out on RCA Records on July 30, and is available to pre-order here.

 Bleachers have also announced a 33-date US tour, kicking off on September 11 at Antonoff’s ‘Shadow of the City’ festival in New Jersey – see the tour dates and buy tickets for those shows here.